 Lost in a Forest

-The 130-year-old church is part-owned by Ochota’s business partner Charlie Lawrence.
-He took long-service leave from a career in advertising and graphic design to transform it into a laid-back hangout, complete with mezzanine lounge area, wood oven and an outdoor fire pit in June 2016.
+The 130-year-old church is part-owned by Ochota’s surviving business partner Charlie Lawrence.
+He took long-service leave from a career in advertising and graphic design to transform it into a laid-back hangout, complete with a mezzanine lounge area, wood oven and an outdoor fire pit in June 2016.
 Joy Division, DIIV and The Cure soundtrack it all.

 Chilli, basil, dill and other ingredients are grown in 20 half barrels outside.
 If you want more basil on your pizza, head over and pick it yourself.

 Apart from loads of Ochota Barrels wine, there are natural pours from around the world, particularly Basket Range neighbours.
 The faces behind the bar are familiar, too.
 Justin Lane (founder of Alpha Box & Dice) and Gentle Folk winemaker Gareth Belton might appear from time to time.

 Gift the experience of Australia's

 best restaurants, cafes and bars